 Finding duplicate values (or unique values) with Conditional Formatting

-Sometimes when inputting endless rows of information it is easy to lose track of data we have entered so far and make mistakes.
+Sometimes when inserting lots of rows of information it is easy to lose track of data we have already entered, and make mistakes.

 Finding unique values in your list is just as easy.
 Although you might not need to use the latter option as often, it might prove helpful in an unexpected scenario.

 Both formatting options are straightforward to implement.
-Have a look at the video on the side for step-by-step instructions, and try it yourself by downloading the sample worksheet with the "Try it yourself" link above.
+Have a look at the video above for step-by-step instructions, and try it yourself by downloading the sample worksheet with the "download here" link above.